samtron1412/docs/tech/it/sw/macos.md

 `xcode-select --install`

-## Replace the old hard disk with a new one
+## Replace the old hard disk with a new one with different sizes

+- Since it is different in size, we cannot use the same method of cloning using Disk Utility
 - Boot to the Recovery Mode by Restart and holding down Command+R
     + Start Disk Utility and delete any volumes on the new disk and erase the disk, format the disk using appropriate file systems